Abhiroop/Abhiroop.github.io/_posts/2017-10-28-Haskell-Red-Black-Tree.md

   | otherwise = fuse l r
 ```

 which literally translates from what we described in the earlier paragraph.
 So now before delving into the `delL` and `delR` function let us try to think about the balancing first.
-So for the corresponding `delL` and `delR` function we will have a `balL` and `balR` function which balance the left and right subtrees respectively when one is shorter than the other.
+So for the corresponding `delL` and `delR` function we will have a `balL` and `balR` function which balance the left and right subtrees respectively, when one is shorter than the other.
 The signature of `balL` and `balR` should be dead simple.
-Given an unbalanced tree it recolors the trees and outputs a balanced tree.
+Given an unbalanced tree it recolors and balances the trees and outputs a balanced tree.

 ```haskell
 balL :: Tree a -> Tree a